RPT-Fitch Maintains Northern Ireland Electricity's Senior Unsecured Rating on RWN

 Fitch Ratings is maintaining Northern Ireland Electricity Limited's (NIE) 'A-'

 senior unsecured rating on Rating Watch Negative (RWN).
-NIE Finance plc's GBP400m notes due 2026
+The 'A-' rating of GBP400m notes due

 The affirmation of the Long-term IDR and the Stable Outlook reflect NIE's ties